joesunley/NEA-Project/Functions/ImportPlayers.md

 ### Overview

-This function takes an string array and converts it to a list of `Player`'s.
+This function takes a string array and converts it to a list of `Player`'s.

 The array is structured as such: `Name, Email, Club, CF Username`
 ### Code